django-cms/django-cms/docs/contributing/development-policies.rst

 Release schedule
 ****************

-The `roadmap <https://github.com/divio/django-cms/wiki/Roadmap>`_ can be found on our GitHub wiki page.
+The `roadmap <https://www.django-cms.org/en/roadmap/>`_ can be found on our website.

 We are planning releases according to **key principles and aims**.
 Issues within milestones are therefore subject to change.